cjvillar/docker_fun/ubuntu_screenfetch_image/README.md

 - `USER`: Sets the default user for the container.
 - `LABEL`: Adds metadata to the image.

-You can save this code in a file named `Dockerfile` and build the Docker image using the `docker build` command.
+Save this code in a file named `Dockerfile` and build the Docker image using the `docker build` command.
 For example:

 ```bash
 docker build -t my-ubuntu-image .
 ```

 This command builds the Docker image using the Dockerfile in the current directory (`.`) and tags it as `my-ubuntu-image`.
-After the image is built, you can run a container from it using `docker run`:
+After the image is built, run a container from it using `docker run`:

 ```bash
 docker run -it --rm my-ubuntu-image